10 Reasons Why Dachshunds Bark All The Time

 Exercise

 Dachshunds who have had a good amount of exercise during the day tend to bark a lot less.
-Daily walks and playtime are considered physical stimulation, which prevents boredom and helps lower your dog’s anxiety and stress levels.
+Daily walks and playtime prevent boredom barking and helps lower your dog’s anxiety and stress levels.

 Hired Help